PacktPublishing/Modern-Scala-Projects/README.md

-# Modern-Scala-Projects
+# Modern-Scala-Projects-Fixed

-Modern Scala Projects, published by Packt
+Code for the text "Modern Scala Projects"